 Now, shape the mixture into log shapes (or into whatever shapes you like – spheres are great, and so are patties).
 Refrigerate for about 15-20 minutes so that they get a little firm.

 Heat up olive oil on a skillet, about 1 tablespoon at a time.
-And pan fry your little Potato Salmon Croquettes in batches until they are golden and crispy on the outside.
-Remember to shake the pan back and forth to get smooth croquettes.
+And pan fry in batches until they are golden and crispy on the outside.
+Remember to shake the pan back and forth for a smooth surface.

 Before you know it, you’re done!